RememberOfLife/mirabel/README.md

     * that way the piece will be reset for one frame until it is processed in the next one
     * FIX: do what lichess does, just dont animate drag-and-drop pieces and only animate pinned and enemy moves
 * ==> networking structure for offline/online server play
-  * guithread also needs to hold some connection state for online/offline and network latency + heartbeat etc..
   * networkadapter is different for client vs server:
     * client holds only the server connection socket
       * update last_interaction_time every time socket action happens, if it didnt happen for some time, send heartbeat with appropriate timeout for closing